Skip to main content

 Reference: Petruson, Acta Oto-Laryngologica, 1994

-Nasal vs mouth breathing
+Nasal vs mouth breathing during exercise

 Reference: Recinto et al., Int J Exerc Sci, 2017